 We have a responsibility to do the research before opening up our wallet.

 The Internet has made it increasingly easy to investigate companies before you shell out money that supports their cause.
-Before embarking on your travels, look at company websites, browse reviews on TripAdvisor, and read other travelers’ accounts on blogs.
+Before embarking on your travels, look at company websites, browse reviews on TripAdvisor, and read other travelers’ accounts on blogs to make sure you are doing your part to be a responsible tourist.

 Things to consider: